richardnunes/animals/testing-with-rtl/0.introduction/README.md

 ### Before we begin

-- **[Optional]** - Create a codesandbox account: https://codesandbox.io/signin
+- Node.js v14.18
-- Fork the following codesandbox project: https://codesandbox.io/link-to-sandbox
+- Clone the following repo [url]
+- Follow instructions on the README file to setup the app

 ## What is [Jest](https://jestjs.io/)?